-Use the Arabic translation ... then:At Syrian seders, everyone at the table (not just child) put matzah in a bag, sat down, and said the following conversation: "Where do you come from?" / "From Egypt" / "Where are you going?" / "I'm going to Jerusalem."
-(In most Sephardi communities, each child has this conversation.)
-At Egyptian seders, as this ceremony became repetitive the more mischievous children would answer the first question with things like "From school" or "From Heliopolis" (a major city in Ancient Egypt).
+Use the Arabic translation ... then:At Syrian seders, everyone at the table (not just child) put matzah in a bag, sat down, and said the following conversation: "Where do you come from?" / "From Egypt" / "Where are you going?" / "I'm going to Jerusalem." / "What are you taking?" etc. (In many Sephardi communities, each child has this conversation.)
+At Egyptian seders, as this ceremony became repetitive, the more mischievous children would answer the first question with things like "From school" or "From Heliopolis" (a major city in Ancient Egypt).
 [Gabriel M Rosenbaum]

 Use the Farsi translation ... then:At the seders of the Persians (Iran) as well as Iraqis: The youngest child takes the matzah, places it in a bag on their shoulder, and walks around the seder table.
 All the guests get up and follows the child, who is playing Moses the leader taking Israelites out of Egypt.

 Like many other communities, the Persians enact leaving Egypt with